cubicool/osg-wasm/README.md

 # Overview

-A repository to help compile OpenSceneGraph using WebAssembly and Empscripten.
+A repository to help compile OpenSceneGraph using WebAssembly and Emscripten.
 I am slowly migrating the existing, gnarly, research code and bringing it into this repo bit by bit.
 Documentation will keep pace.